lennardevertz/ethLisbon2023/README.md

 Other
 - I am using [Chainlink price feeds](https://github.com/lennardevertz/ethLisbon2023/blob/main/website/index.js) to get the current price of ETH.
-- Contracts deployed on Optimism Mainnet, Polygon zkEVM testnet, Linea, Mantle and Scroll (see links in above table)
+- Contracts deployed on Optimism Mainnet + Testnet, Polygon zkEVM testnet, Linea, Mantle and Scroll (see links in above table)